Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Findings

 \textit{P8: ``So what we basically did is after every attempt, we just tried with different, just time intervals....we came up with a number...
 I think it wasn't even one second.
 It was like for computer time, a really long time, so to say.''}

-Even using potentially lower-rates for querying looking-glass servers might not be acceptable to operators:
+Even using potentially lower-rates might not be acceptable to operators:

-\textit{P8: ``...we just basically went there and pasted like one prefix per second or something like that.
+\textit{P8: ``we [...] pasted like one prefix per second or something like that.
 So it's really not that big of a use.
 And even that actually got us some results or not results, some people saying, hey, please go slower.''}

 \paragraph{\textbf{Communication and De-escalation}} Transparency acts as a safety measure and also addresses the consent issue (see Section~\ref{proactive transparency}).
 Operators who receive well‑labeled traffic can identify its source and request a halt.
-P10 included reverse DNS queries, a website, and email as form of communication to mitigate the potential misinterpretation of study and minimizing harm.
+P10 included reverse lookup queries, a website, and an email address as forms of communication to reduce potential misinterpretation of the study and minimize harm.
 They also mentioned that system administrators get \textit{``really, really emotional''} (P10) if the scanning is not done carefully.

 \textit{P10: ``de-escalation and explanation and, of course, taking actions like immediately stop scanning that network and so forth, solves the issue.}"

 Similarly, P15 mentioned that they respond swiftly to the complaints.
 P16, similar to P10, sets up websites to inform the operators about the scanning and to minimize the harm.
 Due to these communication channels, researchers can swiftly stop the measurement id needed.
 However, some operators lack the expertise or resources to respond, limiting the effectiveness of opt‑out systems: